google/WebFundamentals/src/content/en/tools/chrome-devtools/remote-debugging/index.md

    So, if your Android device is running a very old version of Chrome, the DevTools instance may look very different than what you're used to.

-### More actions: pause, focus tab, reload, or close a tab {: #more-actions }
+### More actions: pause, focus, reload, or close a tab {: #more-actions }

-Below the URL you can find a menu to pause, focus tab, reload or close.
+Below the URL you can find a menu to pause, focus, reload or close a tab.

 <figure>
   <img src="imgs/reload.png" alt="The menu for pausing, reloading, focusing, or closing a tab."/>
   <figcaption>
-    <b>Figure 6</b>.
+    <b>Figure 5</b>.
 The menu for pausing, reloading, focusing, or closing a tab
   </figcaption>
 </figure>